dannyramasawmy/ElasticMatrix/README.md

 # ElasticMatrix
 The ElasticMatrix software implements the partial-wave method [1] to model elastic wave propagation in multilayered anisotropic media up to transverse-isotropic and orthotropic symmetry when the wave propagation is along an axis of symmetry.

-- The ./examples folder contains example scripts demonstrating some of the capabilities of the code.
+- The ./examples folder contains example scripts demonstrating some of the capabilities of the code. (currently being populated)
 - The ./documentation folder contains relevant papers for the mathematical background.
 - The ./src-pw folder contains the source code for the partial wave method, the -pw refers to the partial-wave method, in future the global matrix method [2] may also be implemented.